Hydrogeologist

 Entry without a degree, HND or foundation degree is not possible due to the scientifically challenging nature of the work.

 Employers generally expect a Masters degree in hydrogeology or a related subject that includes groundwater, particularly those recruiting for international vacancies.
-Search postgraduate courses in hydrogeology.
+If you have a relevant first degree, your employer may support you to study at postgraduate level.

 Relevant courses offered at MSc level include: